-The entry period for the 2020 is now open.
-Entries must be received by June 1, 2020.
+The entry period for the 2020 is now closed.
+Entries must have been received by June 1, 2020.

 Instructions for preparing your entries for submission can be found here: Sonnet Submission Instructions.

 Cash prizes, totaling up to $2,000, will be awarded in several categories, including:

 - Regional (Three Winners – Minnesota, Wisconsin, and Iowa)